 - physical conditions

-N-Acetyl cysteine is a form of cysteine.
+NAC is a form of cysteine.
 It’s an antioxidant and amino acid.
 Its many medicinal uses include treating neuropathic pain and reducing inflammation.

 Results of a

 Curcumin is a compound found in the herb turmeric, known for its anti-inflammatory, antioxidant, and pain relieving properties.
 It may help to relieve numbness and tingling in your hands and feet.